runem/lit-analyzer/README.md

 }
 ```

-**Two challenges using this approach as of now**
+**Two limitations using this approach as of now**

 -   By using this approach the plugin wont see detailed information about a given element as (e.g @property decorators and initializers) because it can only read public fields and their corresponding types.
 Therefore all properties on custom elements imported from libraries are optional and wont respect meta information in @property decorators.
--   This library will only be able two find your elements if you somewhere in the code imports the file.
+-   `lit-plugin` will only be able two find your elements if you somewhere in the code imports the file.
 Before your import the file it will complain that the element is unknown not that it can be imported.
 This due to the constraint that Typescript only adds library files to the array of program files once the file has been imported.

 I'm working on integrating support for the proposed [web-components.json](https://github.com/w3c/webcomponents/issues/776) file.

 ### Report missing imports of custom elements

 When using custom elements `lit-plugin` checks if the element has been imported and is available in the current context.
 It's considered imported if any file in the path of imports defines the custom element.
-You can disable this check by setting `ignoreMissingImports` to true.
+You can disable this check by setting `ignoreMissingImports` to true in the configuration (see [Configuring the plugin](#configuring-the-plugin)).
 Be aware that dependencies need to extend the global `HTMLElementTagNameMap` in order for this plugin to pick up on them.

 ### Goto definition for html tags and attributes